Winn1982/azure-crash-course/README.md

 ![image](https://github.com/user-attachments/assets/b76ca780-c841-489b-91a5-c93a1c9dab31)

 When we start creating our virtual machine, we have to make sure it links up to our resource group named "Azure-Resource-Group".
+Also, make sure that the region you picked is the same as the resource group we created.
 For the virtual machine name we have picked "Azureuser".

 ![image](https://github.com/user-attachments/assets/6126989b-038a-48aa-afe9-cd07f46e7871)

 The virtual machine image we are going to create is Windows 10 Pro version 22H2 and for the size we are going to pick Standard_E2s_v3 - 2 vcpus, 16 GiB memory which should be enough to run our image of Windows 10 Pro Version.
+Then you will click disk and network, it should automatically create the network for the virtual machine.
 We will then click "Review+Create" and we will see if our virtual machine is in the default directory.

 ![image](https://github.com/user-attachments/assets/f4bf0f8a-7af7-4094-86cc-e144d2d44e54)